Australia proposes Cyber Security Bill to strengthen cybersecurity across public and private sectors

 • mandates security standards for certain products sold in Australia that directly or indirectly connect to networks;

-• allows entities impacted by a cyber security incident to voluntarily share information with the Australian Government about the incident, and encouraging information-sharing by providing that any such information may only be used and disclosed for limited purposes, and is not admissible as evidence in proceedings against the entity that provided it;
+• allows entities impacted by a “significant cyber security incident” to voluntarily report information to the National Cyber Security Coordinator, and encouraging information-sharing by providing that any such information may only be used and disclosed for limited purposes, and is not admissible as evidence in proceedings against the entity that provided it;

 • facilitates the sharing of information about cyber security incidents by the Australian Government to State and Territory Governments for limited purposes; and